Computer Refresh Program

 New faculty are selected for the program each year and notified by email.
-The 12 credit PLUS 2 additional required courses (Cyber Security + Tech Talks) requirement should be fulfilled by the end of Summer II of your participation year in order to qualify for a new computer.
-To view your earned credits, log onto the enrollment system with your VT PID and password.
-Select your name, which appears in the top right corner of the page, then select to “Student Dashboard.”
+The 12 credit PLUS 2 additional required courses — Cyber Security and the TLOS Digital Learning Essentials (available on fall Reading Day 2023) — requirement should be fulfilled by the end of Summer II of your participation year in order to qualify for a new computer.
+To view your earned credits, log onto the enrollment system with your VT PID and passphrase.
+Select your name, which appears in the top right corner of the page, then select “Student Dashboard.”
 Credits earned are listed in the completed section as well as the PDF Transcript.

 Full-time teaching faculty are eligible.
 Colleges and departments select faculty to participate in the program.
 TLOS PDN does not make selections.

 Teaching faculty, including tenure track, administrative professionals, and instructors, are eligible to receive a new computer through PDN every four years.
 Each year, colleges and departments select the individuals who will be participating.
-In order to receive a computer, faculty must have 12 earned transcript credits PLUS 2 additional required courses (Cyber Security + Tech Talks) before the end of the year of program eligibility.
+In order to receive a computer, faculty must have 12 earned transcript credits PLUS 2 additional required courses — Cyber Security and the TLOS Digital Learning Essentials (available on fall Reading Day 2023) — before the end of the year of program eligibility.
 Only colleges and department heads have the authority to select which individuals are eligible to participate in any computer refresh cycle.
-You are expected to earn your 12 credits before the end of Summer II during the year of your cycle.
+You are expected to earn your 12 credits plus the two additional courses before the end of Summer II during the year of your cycle.
 Any credits that you currently have will count towards the requirement.

 The program is designed to accommodate faculty every four years.
 When you complete the program and receive your computer, your transcript resets and you may begin earning credits toward your next PDN computer refresh.